 There are over 300 deities attested in what was Gaul and Gaulish speaking places.
-Needless to say, no one literally worships all of them, and many were specifically worshipped by only one Toutâ (nation, people, tribe).
-Which would be quite an exhaustive list.
-For the sake of brevity, some of the more widespread deities are listed below with a little about each, though it must be stressed that there are many more deities, and much more to each deity listed:
+Needless to say, no one literally worships all of them, and many were specifically worshipped by only one Toutâ (nation, people, tribe), which would be quite an exhaustive list.
+For the sake of brevity, some of the more widespread deities are listed below with a little about each, though it must be stressed that there are many more deities and much more to each deity listed:

 - Eponâ.
 Associated with horses, the land, sovereignty, fertility, harvests, domesticity, and war (particularly cavalry).
 As well as travel between realms.
-She is often depicted with horses, and also a key, and fruits of harvest.
+She is often depicted with horses, and also a key, and fruits of the harvest.

 - Brigantiâ.
-Associated with war, high places, protection, and possibly the strategic aspects of battle.
+Associated with war, high places, protection, and possibly the strategic aspects of the battle.
 Some also associate Her with hearths due to the linguistic association with Irish Brighid.
 She is depicted with spears, swords, a gorgon’s head, and the globe of victory.

 - Sironâ.
-She is shown with a star diadem, snakes and eggs.
+She is shown with a star diadem, snakes, and eggs.
 She is associated with wells and healing.
 Presumably with the night, dawn, or dusk due to Her name meaning (astral, or divine star).

 - Lugus.
-Associated with commerce, wealth, oaths and warfare.
+Associated with commerce, wealth, oaths, and warfare.
 He is also depicted with three faces, which could signify an association with travel.
 It is also thought that He is a God of skills and trades.

 - Ogmios.
 He is spoken more of in accounts than inscriptions.
 One Roman account speaking of Him holding chains on His tongue, soft and golden to the ears of His followers.
 They go with Him willingly.
 He is shown with a club, bow, and skins like Hercules.
 An example of how a God of another people is taken into Gaulish religion and made theirs.
 Depicted in advanced age and with what the Gauls found to be the greatest strength – eloquence.

 - Artionis.
-In an inscription, Artio but as this is with Latin influence, Artiu would be Her name in Gaulish.
+In an inscription, Artio, but as this is with Latin influence, Artiu would be Her name in Gaulish.
 She is depicted with bears, and Her name is related to the Gaulish word for them (Artos).
 As such, She is a Goddess of the seasonal cycles.

 - Cathubodua.
-The “h” is silent in Gaulish, and Her name means “Battle Crow”.
-This means She is likely a chooser of the slain and She is a Goddess of War.
-Presumably She also carries the fallen to the next life.
+The “h” is silent in Gaulish, and Her name means “Battle Crow.”
+This means She is likely a chooser of the slain, and She is a Goddess of War.
+Presumably, She also carries the fallen to the next life.

 - Suleuiâ.
-Her name means “Good Guide”.
+Her name means “Good Guide.”
 She is also worshipped in triplicates.
 Invoked as a guide and guardian of places and people.
 Including homes and families.

 There are many more deities not listed here.
 This is to give but a taste of the kinds of deities worshipped by the Gauls.